TERMS AND CONDITIONS

 Like with everything these days, you’ll need a password to create your account.
 We know you must have a few but it’s important you keep this safe and confidential, as you’re responsible for anything that happens in your account using this password.
 Let us know as soon as possible if your password’s lost or stolen.
-If you’ve opted to use your Facebook account as a basis for your account with us, we’ll just let you use your Facebook password – that’s one less thing to have to remember.
+If you’ve opted to use your Facebook or Google account as a basis for your account with us, we’ll just let you use your Facebook or Google password – that’s one less thing to have to remember.

 Unless you’re using our Trainline for Business service, you accept that you’ll only use our booking service for personal use and you’ll only book tickets on behalf of yourself or someone you have the permission of.
 You’re also agreeing that the card you pay with is yours (the card holder), or that you have the right to use the payment card if it’s not owned by you.

 The email address you give us must be correct, because we’ll use it to send your ticket confirmations and important travel information – no firstname.lastname@example.org false addresses please.
 Please check that our emails aren’t blocked by your internet service provider or sent to your spam folder.